restify/errors/README.md

 Like [WError](https://github.com/davepacheco/node-verror), all constructors accept an Error object as the first argument to build rich Error objects and stack traces.
-Assume a previous file lookup failed and an error was passed on to the next handler:
+Assume a previous file lookup failed and an error was passed on:

 ```js
 function wrapError(req, res, next) {